ZootNaps/website/blog/from-guest-to-gold-the-art-of-converting-podcast-interviews-into-high-value-clients.md

 Traditional outreach can often feel cold and impersonal.
 Inviting someone to be a guest on your podcast, however, offers several advantages:

 *   **Flattery and Value Exchange:** An invitation to share their expertise is often well-received.
 You're offering them a platform, which is a value exchange from the outset.
 *   **Deep Discovery:** A podcast conversation allows for a much deeper understanding of a guest's business, challenges, and priorities than a typical discovery call.
+[Castmagic also highlights the importance of this deepened connection for lead generation.](https://www.castmagic.io/post/leveraging-podcasts-for-b2b-lead-generation-strategies-and-best-practices)
 *   **Building Rapport:** The conversational format naturally builds rapport and trust.
 *   **Warm Introduction:** The interaction serves as a warm lead-in for future sales conversations, should there be a mutual fit.